 Scriba in Oswego County, New York — The American Northeast (Mid-Atlantic)

 Location.
-43° 27.93′ N, 76° 25.821′ W. Marker is in Scriba, New York, in Oswego County.
-Marker is on New York State Route 104 near Creamery Road, on the left when traveling east.
+43° 27.933′ N, 76° 25.816′ W. Marker is in Scriba, New York, in Oswego County.
+Marker is at the intersection of New York State Route 104 and Creamery Road, on the left when traveling east on State Route 104.
 This historical marker is located in a small roadside memorial park, in the northeast corner of the intersection.
 Touch for map.
 Marker is in this post office area: Oswego NY 13126, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Curtis F. Shoup (a few steps from this marker); Commanding the Forces (approx. 1.1 miles away); Corporal Harry C. Adriance U.S.M.C.-Oswego, NY (approx. 3.6 miles away); Richardson - Bates House Museum (approx. 3.8 miles away); From the Hearth of America Come the Heart of AmericaThose Buried At Fort Ontario (approx. 3.8 miles away); The Post Cemetery (approx. 3.8 miles away); Revolutionary War Patriots Monument (approx. 3.8 miles away).
 Touch for a list and map of all markers in Scriba.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on July 16, 2014, by Dale K. Benington of Toledo, Ohio.
 This page has been viewed 292 times since then.
 Photos: 1, 2, 3, 4. submitted on July 16, 2014, by Dale K. Benington of Toledo, Ohio.